 The Internet of Things is the global network of devices and sensors that can be remotely accessed and controlled via web-based and mobile technologies.

-The Internet of Things or IoT is a phrase that’s been much discussed in the last couple of years – often with the implication that it’s the next big thing, but equally often without defining exactly what it means.
+The Internet of Things or IoT is a phrase that’s been much discussed over the last few years – often with the implication that it’s the next big thing, but equally often without defining exactly what it means.
 There are multiple interpretations of what precisely the phrase represents.

 An oft repeated example is the “Smart Fridge” – usually described as a fridge which could sense when you’d run out of milk, and text you to remind you to pick up a pint (or presumably order it from Ocado on its own).
 The idea of home automation is certainly at the heart of the Internet of Things, but envisaged in more subtle ways than this.